Washington State Owner-Builder Permit Guide

 Western Washington (Cascadia Subduction Zone)

-SDC D or E throughout Puget Sound region:
+SDC D (commonly D2 on poorer soils) throughout the Puget Sound region:

 - Engineered foundation required